aroberge/friendly/docs/html/_sources/tracebacks_en.rst.txt

     Python exception:
         IndentationError: unindent does not match any outer indentation level (raise_indentation_error3.py, line 4)

-    An indentation error occurs when a given line is not indented (aligned vertically) as expected.
+    An IndentationError occurs when a given line of code is not indented (aligned vertically with other lines) as expected.

     Likely cause:
+        Python could not parse the file 'raise_indentation_error3.py' beyond the location indicated below by --> and ^.

+       1: '''Should raise IndentationError'''
+       2: if True:
+       3:       pass
-        Line 4:     pass
+    -->4:     pass

-        File: raise_indentation_error3.py
+                  ^

-        In this case, the line identified in the file above is less indented the preceding one, and is not aligned vertically with another block of code.
+        In this case, the line identified above is less indented than the preceding one,
+        and is not aligned vertically with another block of code.

     Execution stopped on line 46 of file 'tb_common.py'.